Understanding the Different Types of Military TDY and What Each Means for You

 Funded TDY for Training

 Professional military education and technical training often use funded TDY status with specific rules.
-These assignments may include different entitlements than standard TDY, depending on course length, location, and whether government quarters are available on the training installation.
+Has gotten complicated with all the different training locations and course types, but these assignments may include different entitlements than standard TDY, depending on course length, location, and whether government quarters are available on the training installation.

 Training TDY sometimes provides partial per diem when government quarters and dining facilities are available and expected to be used.
 Understanding your specific orders prevents surprises about expected out-of-pocket costs versus what’s covered.